SahilChachere/comprehensive-mlops/README.md

 ```

 ## B. Project Setup for Pypi
-`` See setup., requirements.txt files and src directory residing in root.``
+`` See setup.py, requirements.txt files and src directory residing in root.``

 ## C. Code Quality
 **1** `Sort Imports:` Utilizes the `isort` Python package to automatically sort imports in .py files, ensuring they are organized and well-ordered.
 Run the `isort .` command to organize and sort imports within your project files.\